EminHaziyev/EminHaziyev/README.md

 What sets me apart is my unique blend of technical expertise, leadership experience, and a knack for solving complex challenges.
 Beyond coding, I thrive on teamwork and continuously push boundaries to deliver impactful solutions.
 Let's connect and discuss how we can build the future together!

-## 💼 Experience
-- CEO at several startups

 ## 📫 Let's Connect